Hensley Meulens: San Francisco Giants (2010–2019)

+New York Mets (2020)

 Meulens was named bench coach of the New York Mets on December 8, 2019, for the 2020 season.
 Meulens was fired after the season and was replaced by Dave Jauss.

+Meulens returned to the Netherlands national team as a coach for the 2004 Summer Olympics and the 2009 World Baseball Classic.
+Meulens was named to serve as manager for the team during the 2013 World Baseball Classic.
+Meulens managed the Netherlands in the 2020 Olympic Baseball Qualifier, where the Dutch team failed to qualify to the Olympics.
+After a disappointing showing at the 2023 World Baseball Classic, Meulens was dismissed as the Netherlands manager in December 2023.

+New York Yankees (2022)

-On February 28, 2022, the Yankees announced that Meulens would serve as assistant hitting coach.
+On February 28, 2022, the New York Yankees announced that Meulens would serve as assistant hitting coach.

+Colorado Rockies (2023–2025)

-On November 7, 2022, the Rockies announced that they had hired Meulens as their hitting coach starting with the 2023 season.
+On November 7, 2022, the Colorado Rockies announced that they had hired Meulens as their hitting coach starting with the 2023 season.
+The Rockies fired him on April 17, 2025.

 Personal life

-Meulens is married to Gyselle Meulens Petronia and has four daughters, 2 from a previous marriage—Michelle Marilise Aimee Meulens-Pasquaretta, Danielle Marie Antonia Meulens-Ebecilio, Mia Valentina Turya, and Evangelina Cristina Vuri.
+Meulens is married to Gyselle Meulens Petronia and has four daughters, 2 from a previous marriage—Marilise Aimee Meulens-Pasquaretta, Danielle Marie Antonia Meulens-Ebecilio, Mia Valentina Turya, and Evangelina Cristina Vuri.
 In addition to the two daughters he has with his wife, Gyselle, he also has a son, Elijah Gabriel Ludwig.

 Meulens speaks five languages: English, Spanish, Dutch, Papiamento and Japanese.

 On April 27, 2012, Meulens was awarded the order of Knight in the Order of Orange-Nassau by Queen Beatrix.
 A ceremony was held at AT&T Park on July 13, 2012, where he was introduced as 'Sir' Hensley Meulens.
 The award ceremony highlighted his role in victory by The Netherlands in the 2011 Baseball World Cup.